Difference Between Convergent And Divergent Thinking

 FAQ

 Q: Is one type of thinking better than the other?
 A: No, both convergent and divergent thinking are valuable and serve different purposes.
-The most effective approach is to be able to utilize both depending on the situation.
+The most effective approach is to be able to use both depending on the situation.

 Q: Can I improve my convergent and divergent thinking skills?
 A: Absolutely!
 Both types of thinking can be developed through practice and targeted exercises.